caiobegotti/Amazon-Wishlist/README.md

 * Write a scrapper using only someone's e-mail address
 * Normalize all returns to the same type, if possible
-* Add a minimal documentation to every function/method/class
 * Shorten the longest xpaths (minor, just prettyfication)
 * Some coded tests would be good...